FrancoMalatesta/IPBE/README.md

-Your README draft is clear, well-structured, and effectively communicates the purpose, functionality, and security measures related to the IPBE software.
-Here is a slightly refined version with minor adjustments for clarity and flow:

 The IPBE program calculates the thermodynamic properties of electrolyte solutions using a numerical solution to the complete Poisson-Boltzmann equation.

 The IPBE software models the behavior of electrolytes by computing theoretical activity coefficients, osmotic coefficients, molar volumes, and enthalpies using a physically consistent approach based on the Poisson-Boltzmann equation.
 It extends traditional Debye-Hückel theory by numerically solving the complete equation, providing accurate predictions, including for high-charge systems and complex mixtures.
 User input is handled through a guided textual interface for defining solute properties and conditions, enabling precise thermodynamic computations.